 When you apply for a nanodegree, students gain access to the related courses that you can complete on your own time.
 Rather than paying per month for access like in Coursera, Udacity’s nanodegrees are a one-time purchase for all course materials.
 The downside to this, and other video-based courses, is that technology like virtual reality is updating and improving faster than the videos can be produced.
 Most video-based courses, including those at Udacity, are outdated as a result.

 Students work at their own pace through videos and tutorials.
 Depending on the course, there may be feedback given on projects and assignments, but otherwise the student is completely independent and on their own.

 There is an introductory nanodegree that is offered as a prerequisite to two more advanced nanodegrees:

 VR Foundations Nanodegree | Three months P/T | $599 USD inclusive

 This prerequisite program teaches students the principles of VR technology, building VR scenes and objects in Unity, and basic programming scripts for methods, loops, events, and more.
 Overall the program is more of an introduction to Unity, preparing students to specialized in VR app development or 360 production in the more advanced courses.

 VR High-Immersion Nanodegree | Four months P/T | $999 USD inclusive

 Once a student has taken the prerequisite program VR Foundations, this nanodegree program goes more in depth about programming with C#, developing apps for VR headsets like Vive and Oculus, how to publish apps across platforms, and finishes with a completed VR project.
-While some students can skip the foundational course, most end up taking both VR Foundations and High-Immersion, meaning the cost and course length are misleading in terms of what students learn.
+While some students can skip the foundational course, most end up taking both VR Foundations and High-Immersion, meaning the cost and course length are increased.

 VR Mobile 360 Nanodegree | Four months P/T | $999 USD inclusive